 The Oceans Act requires that EEA review and update the plan at least once every five years, and in January 2013, EEA initiated this review.
+(See the Review and Update of the Massachusetts Ocean Management Plan file size 2MB fact sheet for an overview of the process to date.)
 The information below describes the Massachusetts Ocean Management Plan review and update process, with a link to a review report released in January 2014 and work group reports finalized in March 2014.
 This page also includes links to: the final 2009 Massachusetts Ocean Management Plan, the ocean management plan data, and the draft plan and technical reports, along with an overview of the initial ocean planning process.

 Review and Update of the Massachusetts Ocean Management Plan